mysociety/local-intelligence-hub/README.md

     script/createsuperuser

 The superuser will be created with the details specified in the `DJANGO_SUPERUSER_*` environment variables.
 [Read more about how Docker handles environment variables](https://docs.docker.com/compose/envvars-precedence/).

+### Running the tests

+First start the Docker environment:

+    docker-compose up

+Then enter a bash shell inside the `web` container, and run the tests from there:

+    docker-compose exec web bash
+    script/test

+The first time you run `script/test`, it will ask whether you want the tests to run natively or inside the docker container.
+Type `docker` to run them inside the docker container.
+Your preference will be saved to `.env` for future runs.